Man With Blue Hair Unironically Asks What the Fuck You’re Looking At

 Experts say the situation presents a unique behavioral loop.

-“You have a stimulus that demands attention and a response that penalizes that attention,” said Dr. Lila Moreno, a social behavior analyst.
+“You have a stimulus that demands attention and a response that penalizes that attention,” said a social behavior analyst at the Fairbanks Institute for Applied Interpersonal Studies.
 “People are trying to comply with two opposing conditions at once, which is why you’re seeing these awkward entry patterns.”

 Those patterns have become increasingly visible.
-Customers now approach the store with narrowed focus, often fixing their gaze on the door handle or a point above Hines’ head.
+Customers now approach the store with narrowed focus, often fixing their gaze on the door handle or a point above the line cook’s head.
 Several minor incidents have been reported, including one collision with a promotional display and a near miss with the ice machine.

 Store management has not intervened.